Types of Networks Explained: LAN, WAN, MAN, and More

 SANs aren’t about user connectivity—they're specialized types of computer network systems designed to connect storage devices to servers.
 These networks bypass standard LAN traffic, creating high-speed connections between storage pools and computing nodes.

 SANs are vital in data centers, enterprise IT, and cloud environments.
 They rely on Fiber Channel switches, HBAs, and specialized software to deliver low-latency performance.
+The Juniper EX3400-48P Front-to-Back Airflow Switch is an example of a high-performance switch used in SANs, offering efficient airflow and reliability.

 Factors That Distinguish Types of Networking